ZeeshanMukhtar1/Textify/Readme.md

 - Copy the input text to the clipboard
 - Clear the input text

+## Where Textify Can be Used

+- Preparing Text for a Research Paper
+- Cleaning Up a Large Dataset
+- Formatting Text for Social Media
+- Editing and Proofreading Documents

 ## Installation

 To use the Textify App, simply open the index.html file in your web browser.